johanley/precision-timekeeping/README.md

 - UT1, whose offset from TAI comes from data files from IERS, which you need to update manually
 - UTC, modeled here as a fixed offset from TAI, with a back-door to override the value

+## No Time Zones
+Time zones are not part of this library.

 # What I Learned